falkr/ttm4175/pages/networking-2-2020.md

 ```

 :steps:
-6. In your RPi VM (_Normal start_), open the web browser and type the IP address of your Ubuntu VM followed by ":8080" to specify the desired port and enter it (e.g. 10.0.20.2:8080).
+6. On your RPi VM (_Normal start_), open the web browser and type the IP address of your Ubuntu VM followed by ":8080" to specify the desired port and enter it (e.g. 10.0.20.2:8080).
 What did you see?
 7. Repeat the previous step using port 8081 instead.
 What's the difference?
 8. In your report make an illustration of what you think happened, including the RPi and Ubuntu VM, the link between them and the containers, as well as some arrows to represent the webpage request (e.g. with IP and port number as labels).
 You can use the figure below as inspiration.
 9. Stop and remove all the containers.